WHAT EVERY DENTAL OFFICE NEEDS TO KNOW:

 Employees vs. ‘Contract Laborers’ (1099s)

 If you are using sub-contracted employees (1099s), you are putting your entire dental practice at risk.
 The question is not IF you get caught, but WHEN you get caught.
-The state and federal governments are cracking down on businesses that are not playing by the rules.
-The bottom line is that it is not worth it.
+The state and federal government agencies are cracking down on businesses that are not playing by the rules.
+The bottom line is that it is not worth the risk, fines, and penalties associated with not conforming to the law.

 AOC’s KEY POINTS TO REMEMBER: